tern-lang/tern/README.md

 The type system for Tern is independent to the type system native to the JVM.
-To integrate with the JVM type system ASM byte code generation and Dex code generation are leveraged to create bridges between native types and those constructed from the script execution flow.
+To integrate with the JVM type system ASM byte code generation and Dex code generation are leveraged to create bridges between native types and those constructed from the program execution flow.

 #### Class